jbmlaird/DiscogsBrowser/README.md

 * Searches your query reactively and displays a list of results.
 * Displays artist details, release and label information.
 * Displays marketplace information on release page NB: marketplace searches only return 12"
+* Collection/wantlist viewing
 * Request caching

 # Forthcoming

+* Master details
+* Recent releases
-* Collection/Wantlist amending
+* Collection/wantlist amending
-* Results user filtering
 * Carousels for images
 * Preview releases in app (Picture in picture?)
 * Refactor models with duplicate parameters
-* Notifications
+* Notifications (if API allows)

 # Limitations

 Currently, in April 2017, the public API does not allow any of the following:
 * Order placing
-* Purchasing/Viewing purchases
+* Marketplace actions.
+This includes purchasing in app, viewing purchases or searching listings.

 # License